JannisHoch/copro/docs/Installation.rst

 .. note::

-    It is advised to use Anaconda or Miniconda to install CoPro as this was used to develop and test the model.
+    We recommend to use Anaconda or Miniconda to install CoPro as this was used to develop and test the model.
     For installation instructions, see `here <https://docs.anaconda.com/anaconda/install/>`_.

 .. code-block:: console